Prudence Island: History

 The Narragansett name for the island was Chibachuweset (or Chibachuwese), and the Narragansetts originally offered to gift it to John Oldham if he would settle there and set up a trading post.
-Oldham failed to meet the condition, so they gave the island to Roger Williams and John Winthrop in 1637, with each man retaining a one-half interest.
+Oldham was killed two years later, and Roger Williams and John Winthrop subsequently purchased it from the Narragansett tribe in 1637, with each man retaining a one-half interest.
 Williams took the northern side of the island, and Winthrop took the southern side.

 Williams and Winthrop hoped to farm pigs on the island.
 Williams named it "Prudence" and shortly afterwards purchased and named nearby Patience Island and Hope Island.
 He sold his half interest in Prudence Island while in England on behalf of the colony, and Winthrop willed his land to his son Stephen.

 In colonial times, the island was used mainly for farming.
 During the American Revolution, the British forces under Captain James Wallace raided Prudence Island for livestock and engaged in a skirmish with American forces, losing approximately a dozen soldiers.
 In the 20th century, farming began to decline and the island began to attract summer residents.
 In World War II, the Navy established an ammunition depot on the southernmost 400 acre of the island.
 In 1972, the Navy turned the base over to the State of Rhode Island, leaving bunkers, roads, and a large deep-water pier.

 Several buildings and businesses that once stood on the island were destroyed by the 1938 New England hurricane and Hurricane Carol.
 As of 2018, the only business in operation on the island is a general store that doubles as the post office.
 The former naval base is now home to the Narragansett Bay National Estuarine Research Reserve, while Farnham Farm is a national historic site.
 The island is served by ferry service to Bristol, Rhode Island.
 Parts of the 2012 film Moonrise Kingdom were filmed on the island and nearby Jamestown.

 Prudence Island is the location of Rhode Island's last one-room schoolhouse.
 It is operated by the Prudence Island School Foundation in cooperation with the Portsmouth school district and educates island children from kindergarten through fourth grade.
 The school has served the community on the island since 1896, with a six-year hiatus from 1982 to 1989.
 In 2019, three students were enrolled.